hcandelaria/trilogyed-interview/README.md

 * You probably guessed the next step, for each element in the cities array we want to make an request to get the weather.
 And yes, you are right, we will append this results to a data list.
 However, we should also Keep in mind:
   1) We need the `JSON` responds from the results.
 Using the `.json()` method on the responds will do the trick.
   2) We should clean the data, getting only the information we need from the result.
-[OpenWeatherMap API Example Respond]("https://samples.openweathermap.org/data/2.5/forecast?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22") can served as a guide.
+[OpenWeatherMap API Example Respond](https://samples.openweathermap.org/data/2.5/forecast?q=M%C3%BCnchen,DE&appid=b6907d289e10d714a6e88b30761fae22) can served as a guide.
   3) We do not control the results we are getting, thus we need to create our code robust in order to handle these errors.

 **PRO TIP:**
   * We can print/pprint the respond, the sources documentation can be outdated.
   * We should handle each posible exception separately.
     * Using the `raise_for_status` method to raise for any `HTTPError`.
-Be short to import `from requests.exceptions import HTTPError`
+Let's make sure to import `from requests.exceptions import HTTPError`
     * `KeyError` for any data missing from the request
-  * We can use tools like [Postman]("https://www.getpostman.com/") to test the api and the results.
+  * We can use tools like [Postman](https://www.getpostman.com/) to test the api and the results.

 ```python
 # Unit format